shiyis/tech-related/README.md

 # tech-related

-This repo will host content related to generate tech related resources and info.
+This repo will host content related to general tech related resources and info.